Dovyski/dovyski.github.io/_posts/2025-01-11-past-the-event-horizon-why-ai-replacing-developers-is-the-wrong-frame.md

 ## 1) Abstraction doesn't erase developers — it changes what "developer work" means

 A useful historical analogy is the compiler.
 Before its usage in scale, software was handcrafted on the binary level (or very close to it).
-As the abstraction improved, developers stopped caring (or paying attention) to the generated, low-level code.
-The higher the abstraction the provides (programing languange, paradigm, etc), the less we look down in the chain.
+As the abstraction improved, developers stopped caring about (or paying attention to) the generated, low-level code.
+The higher the abstraction (programing languange, paradigm, etc), the less we look down in the chain.

 We don't spend much time today arguing "compiled vs interpreted", or about the "perfect assembly" in the way people did decades ago.
 That's because most teams now operate at a higher layer of abstraction.
-Following the analogy mentioned before, today's Java code is the abstraction, not its bytecodes.
+Following that analogy, today's Java code is the abstraction, not its bytecodes.
 Same for C, for instance: most of the time (not always, but very significantly) you don't look at the generated assembly code.
 It's simply too low level.

 In that sense, compilers or interpreters didn't eliminate developers; they made it cheaper to create software.
 That dynamic tends to increase demand.
 You can see this in how the developer population grew alongside each major abstraction wave.